mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 I recently found that [Nix](https://nixos.org) eliminates a lot of the gruntwork from fuzz testing.
 I created a Nix configuration that kicks off a fuzz testing workflow with a single command.
 The only dependencies are Nix and git.

-I used my Nix workflow to find an unpatched bug in a PDF renderer, even though I'm a beginnner to both Nix and fuzz testing.
+I used my Nix workflow to find an unpatched bug in a PDF renderer, even though I'm a beginner at both Nix and fuzz testing.

 ## A preview of the solution